bhyslop/recipemuster/PRIVATE_PLANNER/podman-gateway-proposal.md

 I want a container running less trusted code ("BOTTLE") to be able to use a trusted, carefully configured container ("SENTRY") to intermediate all local and internet access.

-Find at [RBM System Vision](https://scaleinv.github.io/recipebottle) a diagram and abstract of my passion open-source project to do this.
+Find at [RBM System Vision](https://scaleinv.github.io/recipebottle) a diagram and abstract of my passion open-source project that needs this.

 Prototypes using `podman` with bespoke BOTTLE dockerfiles have proven the concept.
 However, for this project to succeed, it needs to be able to use existing images and/or stock dockerfiles for BOTTLE.